AVianEco/Upload-Bioacoustic-Results-to-R/README.md

 These R scripts are licensed under an Apache License, V2.0 © 2023 Tyne Baker, and A/Vian Ecological Consulting Inc.

 ## PLATFORM TESTING ##
-*Note Scripts are only tested for functionality on Windows and MacOS.
+These scripts have only been tested on Windows and MacOS.

 Last platform test peformed on 20APR2023 with:
-R version 4.2.2
+- R version 4.2.2
-R Studio version 2023.03.0+386
+- R Studio version 2023.03.0+386
-MacOS Ventura version 13.0
+- MacOS Ventura version 13.0
-Windows 11 Home version 22H2
+- Windows 11 Home version 22H2